ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ## Step two: Update the {{site.data.keyword.blockchainfull_notm}} console
 {: #install-fixpack-console}

 After you update to the {{site.data.keyword.blockchainfull_notm}} operator, you need to apply the Fix Pack to your console.
-You can update your console by removing the ConfigMap and deployment spec that was created when the V2.1.3 console was deployed.
+You can update your console by removing the original ConfigMap and deployment spec that was created when the console was deployed.
 Removing these artifacts will allow your console to pull the latest configuration and images from the updated operator.

 Start by fetching the name of your console ConfigMap:
 ```
 kubectl get configmap -n <namespace>
 ```

-You can find the name of your console ConfigMap from the results from the command.
+You can find the name of your console ConfigMap from the results returned by the command.
 You will be able to see the word console in the ConfigMap name.
-Use the following command to delete the console ConfigMap.
-Replace `<console-configmap>` with the console configmap name from the previous command.
+You can then run the following command to delete the console ConfigMap.
+Replace `<console-configmap>` with the name of the console console returned by the previous command.
 ```
 kubectl delete configmap -n <namespace> <console-configmap>
 ```